twinleaf/twinleaf-rust/twinleaf-tools/README.md

 		tio-tool data-dump

+A TUI data monitor:

+		tio-monitor

 And a variety of additional functions for use with Twinleaf sensors.

 ## Installation

+The tools can be installed using

+	cargo install twinleaf-tools

+It is convenient to add the cargo binary directory to the default search paths.
+Cargo will report where the binaries and installed and which path to add to your environment, if necessary.

-On macOS and linux, there is a dependency on libudev; to install it use:
+The `serialport` library depends on `libudev` that is not included on certain linux distributions.
+To install it use:

-		sudo apt install libudev-dev  # debian linux brew install libudev          # macOS homebrew
+		sudo apt install libudev-dev # debian linux

-Now build:

-		cargo build --release

-The resulting tools can be found in the target directory:

-		cd target/release
-		./tio-tool

 ## Cross compilation